 - Elsa in Frozen considers her powers this until she learns to control them.
 Having powers over ice and snow is cool.
 Nearly killing your little sister when you are both just children and years later accidentally putting your whole kingdom in eternal winter due to Power Incontinence is not.

 - Moses from The Prince of Egypt is God's Chosen One, but he is forced to be the instrument of the 10 Plagues of Egypt.
+This pits him against his once beloved brother and old home, and he's very unhappy to have to bring destruction in God's behalf to a place he once loved and getting entirely innocent people in the crossfire.

 - Think being the leader of a town and having everyone in said town admire you would be utterly awesome?
 Try telling that to Jack Skellington, who is the Pumpkin King of Halloween Town.
 However, it's always about Halloween, every single day, which is problematic when you want something different.
 Taking a break is not an option, as shown when Jack disappears for only two days, everyone is in a panic.
 Also, Jack seems to not be able to give the crown to anyone else if he wanted ("But who here would ever understand/That the Pumpkin King with the skeleton grin/Would tire of his crown, if they only understood/He'd give it all up if he only could . . . "), so he's stuck with the job.
 And if the scenes after "This Is Halloween" is any indication, due to being the biggest in-universe celebrity, Jack can't even have a decent conversation with anyone.
 And who knows how long Jack's been doing the Halloween job?
 He could be Really 700 Years Old for all we know.
 When you think about it, you can't blame the guy for desperately wanting to try out Christmas.
 But because he's still the Pumpkin King, he can't escape Halloween even when he's trying to be Santa Claus.
 The result?
 Some very dangerous toys.